 - Code Geass has one at Ashford Academy.

-- The fireplace variant appears in The Castle of Cagliostro.
-The passage leads to an observation room behind the Count's office, equipped with a portrait peephole.
+- In The Castle of Cagliostro, Fujiko enters the passage via a bookcase in the castle's library which leads to a fireplace in another room, which leads to an observation room behind the Count's office, equipped with a Portrait Painting Peephole.

 - In Sandman Mystery Theatre, Wesley Dodds' basement lab is reached through one.

 - The Batcave in comics-continuity has its access passage hidden behind a large grandfather clock.
 The traditional trigger to open it is to set the time on the face to the moment of his parents' deaths.

 - In Tintin: Land of Black Gold Dr. Müller's study has a trapdoor entrance hidden in the fireplace.
 The trope is Played for Laughs in the Animated Adaptation.